IgniteUI/igniteui-docfx/en/components/map_displaying_osm_imagery.md

 ---
 title: Map | Data Visualization Tools | Ignite UI for Angular | Open Street Maps | Infragistics
-_description: The Map allows you to display data that contains geographic locations from view models or geo-spatial data loaded from shape files on geographic imagery maps.View the demo, dependencies, usage and toolbar for more information.
+_description: The Map allows you to display imagery from Open Street Maps.
+View the demo and usage for more
 _keywords: map, Ignite UI for Angular, infragistics
+mentionedTypes: ['XamGeographicMap']
 ---

 ## Displaying Imagery from Open Street Maps